providenetwork/node/README.md

 This is an all-in-one node compatible with blockchains configured with compatibility for the provide.network.

-The following EVM clients are made available by
+The following EVM clients are made available in this dockerized package:

   - Parity
   - Geth